 2 cups peeled, diced potatoes

 1 cup water

 2 tsps. parsley

 These little bowls are simply awesome.
 Perfect for setting out on the table, at each place setting, with (or as) the main course!
 Because they come with lids, the soup is kept piping hot until everyone is ready to join the table - and if there are any left-overs, simply pop the lid on top and store in the fridge.
-Fun for kids, great for parties, handy for saving any type of leftovers - all without the use of plastic wraps.
+Fun way to serve soup to kids, great for sauces or small portions, and handy for saving any type of leftovers - all without the use of plastic wraps.
 Gotta love it!